roleohibachi/rear-view-camera/README.md

 # rear-view-camera
-install a rear view camera in Bru
+install a rear view camera in "Bru", my 2010 Subaru Impreza (base model)
 ## 17 May 2020: Bench test

 - There are two components.
 Mirror (with display) and Camera.